Quick 1888, or Quick Nijmegen as they are otherwise

 the club committee decided to abandon cricket at the club, while membership

-began to grow while the football team won its first honour by gaining promotion
+began to grow, and the football team won its first honour by gaining promotion

 Nijmegen was the guest of the official opening, before Quick drew 2-2 with